-    11. Examine the final spec.
-The last page of the data loader provides an overview of the ingestion spec that will be submitted.
-Here, advanced users can make manual adjustments to the spec to configure functionality not available through the data loader.
+Review the final spec.
+The last page of the data loader provides an overview of the ingestion spec (in JSON) that gets submitted.
+Advanced users can manually adjust the spec to configure functionality not available through the data loader.

 Create a data cube

-Go back to Pivot and make sure that your newly ingested datasource appears in the list (it might take a few seconds for it to show up).
+Go back to Pivot and make sure that your newly ingested datasource appears in the list.
+It might take a few seconds for it to show up.

 Visualize a data cube

-You can also change the visualization manually by choosing your preferred visualization from the dropdown.
-If the shown dimensions are not appropriate for a particular visualization, the data cube view will recommend alternative dimensions.
+The data cube view suggests different visualizations based on how you split data.
+You can change the visualization manually by choosing your preferred visualization from the dropdown.
+If the shown dimensions are not appropriate for a particular visualization, the data cube view recommends alternative dimensions.

-SELECT page, COUNT(*) AS Edits FROM wikipedia WHERE "__time" BETWEEN TIMESTAMP '2016-06-27 00:00:00' AND TIMESTAMP '2016-06-28 00:00:00' GROUP BY page ORDER BY Edits DESC LIMIT 5
+WHERE "__time" BETWEEN TIMESTAMP '2016-06-27 00:00:00' AND TIMESTAMP '2016-06-28 00:00:00'

 You should see results like the following: